On this page:

 You’ll find leadership positions in each chapter, within the Greek community, and across the entire university.
 Greeks are exposed to mentors and role models in every facet of Greek life.
 Members of the Greek Community have access to leadership programs and resources provided by Student Involvement and leadership.

 An active social calendar helps members of the Greek community to finetune interpersonal skills.
 Constant interaction with members of their own and other chapters helps members to network and build long-lasting friendships.

 Individuals learn important lessons about themselves from experiences in the Greek community.
 They can discover their own strengths and weaknesses and learn how to utilize their talents for the future.
 Time management skills, the importance of cultural diversity, and interpersonal skills are all covered by speakers, roundtable discussions, and other programming sponsored by the Wright State Greek community.

 Joining a chapter eliminates the ability to develop friendships with other students on campus

 This belief is absolutely false.
 Interaction with students in and out of the Greek community occurs all the time.
 Friends are made in the classroom and in all types of extracurricular activities, and the list goes on and on.
 Many members of the Wright State Greek community made lots of friends while living in either the residence halls or in off-campus apartments.
 And most students maintain strong friendships with students from high schools or hometowns—whether or not they join a fraternity or sorority.

-To foster an inclusive atmosphere, the Greek community at Wright State has taken huge strides planning campus-wide events.
-Chapter philanthropies, and Homecoming festivities have all been designed to include the entire Wright State student body and surrounding community.
+To foster an inclusive atmosphere, Wright State's Greek community has taken huge strides in planning campus-wide events.
+Chapter philanthropies and Homecoming festivities have all been designed to include the entire Wright State student body and surrounding community.

 Parents can’t be involved in their student’s Greek experience